reposense/RepoSense/docs/UserGuide.md

 ## Quickstart RepoSense with Netlify

-Using Netlify, and a fork of this repo allows you to quickly get started online and enjoy a real time RepoSense report on your target repository.
-Further instructions can be found in this [guide](UsingNetlifyGuide.md).
+To enjoy a real time RepoSense report on your target repositories, all you'll need is Netlify and a fork of this repo.
+Follow [this guide] to get started.

 ## Using Travis-CI to automate publishing of the report to GitHub Pages